MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/records-management.md

 ## Next steps

-If you are ready to get started with records management in Microsoft 365, see [Learn about records](records.md).
+If you are ready to get started with records management in Microsoft 365, see [Get started with records management](get-started-with-records-management.md).